On time, every time, with all of your stuff!

 Yes!
 Parents provide-- and makes sure that their child brings(!) -- the music stand, book, and instrument supplies (all available at local music stores -- we do not sell any supplies) and we provide the group lessons, free of charge.
 We do not collect or charge any participation or performance fees.
 We like to say: The price of admission is commitment!
 Please see our "Program Expectations" page to see what our idea of commitment looks like.

-If your student already knows how to read music and play a band instrument, please contact us about joining one of our intermediate or advanced classes.
-We accept new players throughout the year. freemusicschoool@yahoo.com
+If your student already knows how to read music and plays a band instrument, please contact us about joining one of our intermediate or advanced classes.
+We accept new advanced players throughout the year. freemusicschoool@yahoo.com

 Free Music School is a group of volunteer "music mentors" who get together once a week to teach students how to play musical instruments.
-It was started in January of 2007 by Candace Love, a life-long musician, current middle-school band teacher and performer.
+It was started in January of 2007 by Candace Love -- an Almaden Hills Church member, parent and life-long musician.

 "Someone introduced me to music when I was young, and I want to offer that to every student I can.
 Everyone should volunteer and share their gifts -- for me, that gift is music.
 It is my community service, and watching students grow to love music, too, fills me with joy."